Skip to main content

 end

-If you don’t include enable_wrapper, the component will not receive the auto-generated Stimulus controller and CSS class from their folder.
-We plan to eventually enable this for all components again, making it opt-out rather than opt-in, but this is the intermediate step.
+If you don’t include with_component_assets, the component will not receive the auto-generated Stimulus controller and CSS class from their folder.

 2. Automatic application of styles and controller